Restructuring and insolvency in Norway: overview

 Other registers where the debtor may have assets recorded.

-A notice will be published in a newspaper and forwarded to each known creditor, and the employees informed.
+A notice will be published in a newspaper and issued to each known creditor, and employees will be informed accordingly.

 Substantive tests.
 The basic condition for opening insolvency proceedings is that the debtor is insolvent.
 A debtor is deemed to be insolvent if the court finds both:

-Insufficiency (that is, balance sheet insolvency, where its debts exceed the value of its assets).
+Insufficiency (the debts exceed the value of the debtor's assets).

 Illiquidity (the debtor is unable to pay its debts as they fall due, and the situation is not temporary).